-I also set up a second box in another level of the house - for that I took a low cardboard box, cut out a place for her to get into the box, lined it with a puppy pad and put the litter over that.
-She never had access to that box unless I was around, didn't need her shredding the puppy pad and tossing litter all over.
-Poop cleaned up as soon as possible, clumped up areas cleaned out a few times/day and new litter every 2 to 3 days (remember this is 1 puppy, your mileage may vary)
+I also set up a second box in another level of the house – for that, I took a low cardboard box, cut out a place for her to get into the box, lined it with a puppy pad, and put the litter over that.
+She never had access to that box unless I was around, didn’t need her shredding the puppy pad, and tossing litter all over.
+Poop cleaned up as soon as possible, clumped up areas cleaned out a few times/day and new litter every 2 to 3 days (remember this is one puppy, your mileage may vary).

-Once I was back to work and she was home alone for more hours than she could hold it, I set her up in an expen with the litter box in the far corner.
-That set up lasted for several months and she would use it when I was at home if I was being negligent in getting her outside on her schedule!
-She transitioned easily to pottying outside, but the box was there as back up.
-A nice option too in bad weather.
+Once I was back to work, and she was home alone for more hours than she could hold it, I set her up in an expen with the litter box in the far corner.
+That set up lasted for several months, and she would use it when I was at home if I was negligent in getting her outside on her schedule!
+She transitioned easily to pottying outside, but the box was there as back up—a nice option too in bad weather.

 How can you convince your dog that a Proper Greeting involves four feet on the floor?
 It’s easy enough, but it takes time and consistency.

-Remember that like humans, it takes at least 21 days to develop a new habit.
-If your dog has been jumping on people for 3 years, it will probably take more than 21 days to teach him that Four on the Floor is a Good Thing for Dogs!
+Remember that, like humans, it takes at least 21 days to develop a new habit.
+If your dog has been jumping on people for three years, it will probably take more than 21 days to teach him that Four on the Floor is a Good Thing for Dogs!

 Good luck, and have fun!